prikha/pdfkit/README.md

 So if you need HEAD version with fully suppoorted options just
  -  Grab yourself a copy of [fresh wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/downloads/detail?name=wkhtmltopdf.dmg&can=2&q=)
  -  Open it and drag to Applications
+ -  Then
- -  Then ```sh cd /usr/local/bin && ln -s /Applications/wkhtmltopdf.app/Contents/MacOS/wkhtmltopdf wkhtmltopdf ```
+`cd /usr/local/bin && ln -s /Applications/wkhtmltopdf.app/Contents/MacOS/wkhtmltopdf wkhtmltopdf `

 ## Usage